jalilhashemi/graded-exercise-JalilHashemi/docs/exercise/exercise.md

 In home page there are two buttons:
 Teacher and Student
-+ Student button has functions
++ Student button has a function
     + If there is no question created then the button has another function and takes you to another page
     + If there is a question then it would lead you to the multiple choice page
 + Teacher button will lead you to the page where one as a teacher has the possibility to either create a question or